tetiana-zagoruiko/around-react/README.md

 JS: working with CSS Classes, changing text content, form validation, code refactoring, modules.

-React: CRA; porting the markup, styles from HTML and CSS and converting them into JSX; components; hooks; connecting to API.
+React: CRA; porting the markup, styles from HTML and CSS and converting them into JSX; components; hooks; connecting to API; ref.

 **Project on GitHub Pages**